A 5-star boutique hotel in the heart of Marrakech — Riad Farnatchi

 If you like suites with a generous bathtub, you won’t be disappointed here.
-Opt for a long soak in the tub, or for a rainforest shower in a separate room.
-The goodies on offer are all from one of my favourite brands, Molton Brown, and yes, I tried each one!
+Opt for a long soak in the tub, or go instead for a rainforest shower in a separate room.
+The goodies on offer are all from one of my favorite brands, Molton Brown, and yes, I tried each one!

 Though we were a day early to try the new restaurant, we did get the chance to try the food in the hotel.
-The staff are more than happy to recommend some top choices for restaurants, and there’s a useful list of places in the suite too.
+The staff are happy to recommend some top choices for restaurants, and there’s also a list of places in the suite too.

 In spite of this, we were so relaxed as we were, that we decided to order in — Riad Farnatchi style.
-If you’d like to have dinner in the hotel, you need to give sufficient notice (2 hours).
-This is because everything is made to order, and from scratch.
+If you’d like to have dinner in the hotel, you need to give sufficient notice ( around 2 hours).
+This is because everything’s made to order, and from scratch.

-At 8.30pm sharp, the porter brought the food to the table on our balcony, as per my request!
-A complete professional with every movement, he prepared the table for us, poured the wine, and wished us a pleasant evening.
+At 8.30pm sharp, the porter brought the food to the table on our balcony, as per my request.
+He prepared the table for us, poured the wine, and wished us a pleasant evening.
 On top of the first-class service, the meal was one of the best we’d had during our travels in Morocco.
-It made our entire travel that more special to end on such a high note.
+It made our entire trip that more special to end on such a high note.

-“The pastry was flaky and buttery, and the filling was the perfect balance of sweet and savoury.”
+“The pastry was flaky and buttery, and the filling was the perfect balance of sweet and savory.”

 FOLLOWING THE RIVERA

-There are so many reasons why flashpackers and fans of luxury hotels should choose Riad Farnatchi for their stay in Marrakech.
+There are so many reasons why lovers of luxury hotels should choose Riad Farnatchi for their stay in Marrakech.
 For me, I’m already planning my return, if only to sample the gastronomic delights at Le Trou Au Mer.
-It’s so different to any luxury hotel I’ve stayed in, simply because you have the freedom to decide how to enjoy your time.
-One thing’s for certain, 1 night here was definitely not enough.
+It’s so different to any luxury hotel I’ve stayed in, because you’ve the freedom to decide how to enjoy your time.
+One thing’s for certain, 1 night here’s certainly not enough.